 Mission and History

-GPSS grants two senators for each degree-granting department at the University of Washington.
+Over 150 elected or appointed students represent the graduate and professional degree granting schools, departments, and programs.
+GPSS grants two senators for each graduate and professional degree-granting department at the University of Washington.
 Senators are expected to attend two meetings per quarter and to represent their fellow students on an internal GPSS committee or a university committee.
 GPSS has four elected officers: a president, vice-president, treasurer, and secretary.
 They are supported by a staff of nine.
-GPSS has ten internal standing committees in addition to the full Senate through which it conducts its business: Executive, Judicial, Elections, University Affairs (UA subcommittees: Academic and Administrative Affairs, Community Affairs, Diversity, Student Life), Graduate Program Review, Finance and Budget, Social, Government Relations (GR subcommittees: State Legislative Steering, Federal Legislative Steering), Dispute Resolution Advisory, and Communication and Outreach.
+GPSS has thirteen internal standing committees in addition to the full Senate through which it conducts its business: Executive, Judicial, Elections, Academic and Administrative Affairs, Community Affairs, Diversity, Student Life, Graduate Program Review, Finance and Budget, Social, State Legislative Steering, Federal Legislative Steering, and Communication and Outreach.